top of page

 SCENE 3

 LH: Douglas Kinnaird!
-How excellent - for me, heheh!! - I have just completed Ode to Hair - a Follicular Fancy” complete with samples from famous heads - Hobhouse you can sketch them - I could publish in each subsequent issue - nail clippings - broken teeth etc. - a franchise of bodily poesy, if you will
+How excellent - for me, heheh!! - I have just completed “Ode to Hair - a Follicular Fancy” complete with samples from famous heads - Mr. Hobhouse, you can sketch them - I could publish in each subsequent issue - nail clippings - broken teeth etc. - a franchise of bodily poesy, if you will

-B(winces): In the name of Scrope Davies, Hunt! - if I had met Kinnaird, I should be back in Venice with my Nine Muses, gambolling my sanity - and medical well-being - away at my casino (H and B laugh riotously)
+B(winces): In the name of Scrope Davies, Hunt! - if I had met that rogueish Kinnaird, I should be back in Venice with my Nine Muses, gambolling my sanity - and medical well-being - away at my casino (H and B laugh riotously)

-TG: Que?
-What about Venezia?
+TG: Que? - what about Venezia?

 Air so softly supercilious,